Optimal and instance-dependent guarantees for Markovian linear stochastic approximation: Problem set-up

 \subsubsection{Conditions on Markov chain}

 We first describe the conditions imposed on the underlying Markov chain in our observation model.
 Let $\{\state_t \}_{t \geq 0}$ denote a trajectory drawn from a Markov chain with transition kernel $\transition$.
-We assume that this chain has a unique stationary distribution $\stationary$, and impose the following mixing condition in Wasserstein-$1$ distance: \begin{assumption} There exists a natural number $\mixingtime$ and a universal constant $c_0 \geq 1$ such that for any $x, y \in \statespace$, we have the bounds
+We assume that this chain has a unique stationary distribution $\stationary$, and impose the following mixing condition in Wasserstein-$1$ distance: \begin{assumption} There exists a natural number $\mixingtime$ and a universal constant $c_0 > 0$ such that for any $x, y \in \statespace$, we have

-\end{assumption} We assume throughout that the chain is initialized with a sample $\state_0 \sim \stationary$ from the stationary distribution.
-Given that our mixing time bound guarantees exponential decay of the Wasserstein distance, this condition is mild: it can be removed by waiting $\order{ \mixingtime }$ iterations for the process to mix. \\
+for all $t = 1, 2, \ldots$. \end{assumption} It is known that such a condition implies rapid mixing (see~\cite{levin2017markov}, Section 4.5).
+For most parts of the paper, we assume that the chain is initialized with a sample $\state_0 \sim \stationary$ from the stationary distribution.
+Given that our mixing time bound guarantees exponential decay of the Wasserstein distance, this condition is mild: it can be removed by waiting $\order{ \mixingtime }$ iterations for the process to mix.
+By making this intuition rigorous, we will also present a slightly weaker error bound under arbitrary initial distribution (see Corollary~\ref{cor:non-stationary-initial}).\\